 ARTES Future Preparations (FP) is dedicated to strategic analysis, market analysis, technology and system feasibility studies and to the support of satellite communication standards.
-To explain ARTES FP in further detail, we asked Maria Guta from the Projects and Applications Division (TIA-TF), Telecom Technologies, Products and Systems Department the following questions:
+To explain ARTES FP in further detail, we asked Andrew Murrell from the Projects and Applications Division (TIA-TF), Telecom Technologies, Products and Systems Department the following questions:

 1. Can you describe what the main activities of the ARTES FP element are?